Edinburgh Expat Life Scotland Tips

 Finding a place to live

-If you can’t find a place to live before you arrive, try Airbnb or Homestay for temporary accommodations for your first few days/weeks.
+If you can’t find a place to live before you arrive, try staying at a hostel, Airbnb, or Homestay for temporary accommodations for your first few days/weeks.

 For more detailed and comprehensive information on flat hunting in Edinburgh, check out this Reddit thread.